Pan Roasted Chicken Thighs

 Can I use skinless chicken?

-Yes, but you’ll miss out on that crispy, golden-brown exterior.
+Yes, but you’ll miss out on that crispy, golden-brown delicious exterior.
 If using skinless thighs, be sure to baste well for extra moisture.

 How do I know when my chicken is done?